67-272-Q/Lab11-ChoretrackerAPI/README.md

 4. Now we will be starting to build out the controllers for the models that we just made.
 First, let's create a file called `children_controller.rb` in the controllers folder (you can also run `rails generate controller Children`), define the class `class ChildrenController < ApplicationController ... end` and follow along below!

 5. As you remember, we will not be building any views since literally all user output from a RESTful API is just JSON (no need for HTML/CSS/JS).
 First, let's go through the process of creating the controller for the Child model and then you will need to **create the controllers for the other 2 models**.
 So unlike in a normal Rails application, in a RESTful one, you will only need 5 (**index, show, create, update, and destroy**) actions instead of 7.
 We won't be needing the new or edit action since those were only used to display the form, and with only JSON responses, the form will no longer be needed.
-(Note: One thing to note here is the idea of the status code.
+	**Note**: One thing to note here is the idea of the status code.
 This is especially important when developing a RESTful API to tell users of it what happened.
-All success type codes (ok, created, etc.) are in the 200 number ranges, and generally other error statuses are either in the 400 or 500 ranges.)
+All success type codes (ok, created, etc.) are in the 200 number ranges, and generally other error statuses are either in the 400 or 500 ranges.

 6. Index Action (responds to GET) is used to display all of the children that exist and its information/fields.
 So in this case all you need is to render all of the children objects as json.